Pope Francis leaves hospital; ‘Still alive,’ he quips

 On yet another stop, he got out of his car to distribute chocolate Easter eggs to the police officers who drove the motorcycles at the head of his motorcade.

-Given his low voice, it was unclear if the pope would be able to read the homily at the Palm Sunday service.
-He told reporters that after the Mass, he would keep his weekly appointment to greet and bless the public in St. Peter’s Square.
+Given his strained voice, it was unclear if the pope would read the homily at the Palm Sunday service or deliver the usually lengthy “Urbi et Orbi” (Latin for to the city and to the world) address, a review of the globe’s conflicts, at the end of Easter Mass.

+He told reporters that after Palm Sunday Mass, he would keep his weekly appointment to greet and bless the public in St. Peter’s Square.

 As a young man in his native Argentina, Francis had part of a lung removed, leaving him particularly vulnerable to any respiratory illness.